 Sofia Richie Vs. Kourtney Kardashian: Which Of Scott Disick’s Loves Is The Thong Bikini Queen?

-Sofia Richie and Kourtney Kardashian may have dating Scott Disick in common but that’s not all!
-They also love showing off their bodies in thong bikinis.
+Sofia Richie and Kourtney Kardashian have both dated Scott Disick and they love showing off their bodies in thong bikinis.
 Check out their hottest pics here!

 When it comes to Scott Disick‘s dating life, he sure knows how to pick sexy ladies.
 The 34-year-old’s ex and mom of his children, Kourtney Kardashian, 38, and current girlfriend, Sofia Richie, 19, both have a history of showcasing their behinds in thong bikinis and we’re taking a look at some of our favorites!
 While there’s a distinct age difference between the two gorgeous women, both of their bodies are in top shape and they’ve confidently flaunted themselves without hesitation!
 From simple solid colored choices to fun patterned ones, Sofia and Kourtney sure know how to look their best!
 Check out our favorite photos of Sofia and Kourtney in bikinis here!